mlangill/MicrobeDB/information/INSTALL/INSTALL.md

         chmod 600 $HOME/.my.cnf

 6. Add MicrobeDB to your perl PATH.
-You can do this by putting the MicrobeDB folder in the same location as other perl modules or by adding the path to MicrobeDB to your $PERL5LIB environment variable
+You can do this by putting the MicrobeDB folder in the same location as your other Perl modules or by adding the path of MicrobeDB to your $PERL5LIB environment variable:

+        #For Bash shell
+        echo 'export PERL5LIB=/your_path/containing_MicrobeDB/:$PERL5LIB' | cat >> ~/.bashrc

+        OR

+        #For tsch shell
+        echo 'setenv PERL5LIB /your_path/containing_MicrobeDB/:$PERL5LIB' | cat >> ~/.tschrc

 That is it!
 MicrobeDB is now installed on your computer.

-##Running MicrobeDB for the first time##

-* To use MicrobeDB you will have to download and load a new version of genome files.
-* To do this run the following command (this will take a while to run):

-        ./scripts/download_load_and_delete_old_version.pl -d /your_absolute_path/shared_genomes_directory

-* Note: If there are problems at any stage in the update you can run parts of the pipeline manually (see scripts directory).

-        1. download_version.pl
-        2. unpack_version.pl
-        3. load_version.pl

-* Use -h option to get help for any of the scripts.

 ### Loading non-NCBI genomes (optional) ###
 * Each of your personal genomes should have it's own directory named according to the name of the species.